ByteRookie/AGS_Service/README.md

   - `AGS Service Primary Speaker`: Indicates the primary speaker in each active room.
   - `AGS Service Preferred Primary Speaker`: Highlights the preferred primary speaker in each active room, which is selected based on the priority configured for each speaker.
   - `AGS Service Source`: Notes the source of the audio stream that is currently being played.
+  - `AGS Service Source ID`: The Sonos favorite ID corresponding to the selected source for use with `play_media`.
   - `AGS Service Inactive TV Speakers`: Lists the inactive speakers that are associated with a TV device.

 - Switches: